 - Blanket batts and rolls – Made of fiberglass or other material, this type of insulation is ideal for unfinished walls and floors.
 It’s generally pretty easy to install and is not as expensive as some other kinds of insulation.
 Fiberglass is also fireproof.

-- Loose-fill or blown-in – Special equipment is required to install these bits of fiberglass, cellulose, or mineral wool.
+- Loose-fill or blown-in – Special equipment is required to install these bits of fiberglass insulation, cellulose insulation, or mineral wool.
 It can be used to add insulation to hard-to-reach areas.
 Ceiling insulation and crawl space insulation can benefit from this type of insulation material.

 What Parts of the Home Need Insulation?